-- Transcript credit for an externship. - Transcript credit for an internship. - Transcript credit for a practicum. - Transcript credit for a May Term involving intercultural travel. - Transcript credit for a class that includes a required job/career shadowing experience as part of a class.
+- Transcript credit for an internship. - Transcript credit for a practicum. - Transcript credit for a May Term involving intercultural travel. - Transcript credit for a class that includes a required job/career shadowing experience as part of a class.
 The course requirement of the job/career shadow should be included in the catalog description of the course. - Completion of 10 hours of job/career shadowing experience.